matt-42/silicon/_docs/sql_crud.md

 auto api = make_api(

-      // Attach the CRUD procedure to the namespace user.
+      // Attach the set of CRUD procedures to the namespace user.
       // See bellow the option descriptions.
       _user = sql_crud<user_orm_middleware>(options...)
 )